jurca/IMA-plugin-rest-client/README.md

   resources.
 The class also provides various helper method for easier manipulation of entities in the REST API.

-## Implementing a minimal REST API client
+## Implementing a minimal working REST API client

 This sections covers the basics of implementing a REST API client based on this plugin that does uses string-based instead of class-typed identification of